-The North Carolina Department of Public Safety works with UNC-Chapel Hill’s Friday Center for Continuing Education to provide a variety of educational resources to inmates.
+The North Carolina Department of Public Safety together with UNC-Chapel Hill provide a variety of educational resources to inmates.
 Only those incarcerated in the North Carolina prison system qualify for the Correctional Education Program.

 Who is Eligible?

-Incarcerated individuals must meet academic and sentence criteria for eligibility.
-The academic criteria are a GED score of at least 250, a WRAT reading grade level of at least 10.0, or prior college (or community college) academic credits.
+Participants must have a GED score of at least 250, a WRAT reading grade level of at least 10.0, or prior college (or community college) academic credits.
 Students must be able to provide proof of their GED score or a high school transcript.
-The sentence criteria exclude all Class A and Class B felons, as well as other adult offenders whose parole eligibility and discharge dates are more than 10 years in the future.
-Further, inmates with a STG affiliation status level of 1 through 3 are prohibited from taking on-site courses.
+Class A and B felons or those with more than ten years remaining on their sentence are not eligible.
+Inmates with a STG affiliation status level of 1 through 3 cannot take on-site courses.

 Self-paced Correspondence Courses

 Individuals who are incarcerated can take for-credit correspondence courses through the mail.
 Out-of-state individuals can pay like any other student, while North Carolina inmates can participate in the Outreach Program.
 Outreach Program courses last nine months, with an available four-month extension.
 A second four-month extension is available, for $75.

 On-site classroom courses for college credit are currently offered at seven North Carolina correctional facilities throughout the year.